Cyber-breaches wipe billions off investors' portfolios, report claims (SC Magazine 4/12/2017)

 2. Be a U.S. citizen (Note, if family members are not U.S. Citizens, some DoD Agencies may be unable to process the applicant (student) to the security clearance level required.
 Every effort will be made to assign eligible students at an Agency without such restrictions.)

-4. Be pursuing a course of study and/or have a declared major with an IA concentration in one of the scientific, technical or managerial disciplines related to computer and network security
+5. Be pursuing a course of study and/or have a declared major in one of the scientific, technical, or managerial disciplines related to cybersecurity or with a concentration in cyber security.
+(See Attachment C for full list.)

 - Drug tests or other suitability processing will occur as appropriate.